Gallopsled/pwntools/docs/source/index.rst

-binjitsu
+pwntools
 ====================================

-``binjitsu`` is a CTF framework and exploit development library.
+``pwntools`` is a CTF framework and exploit development library.
 Written in Python, it is designed for rapid prototyping and development, and intended to make exploit writing as simple as possible.